EscapedShadows/Api-Hostify/README.md

 - Bin
 - Container

-Each version has its pros and cons.
+Each version has its own advantages and disadvantages.

-Let's go through the versions and see what the differences are!
+Let's explore the versions and understand their differences!

 ## Bucket

-As you might have already guessed, Bucket utilizes a common way of storing mass JSON data (a bit modified): with something called "Buckets."
+As you might have guessed, Bucket utilizes a common method for storing mass JSON data (slightly modified): with something called "Buckets."

-You can imagine it like having a folder with many files named Bucket01.json, Bucket02.json, etc.
+You can imagine it as having a folder with many files named Bucket01.json, Bucket02.json, etc.

-It's easy to avoid getting messy with this system but can be difficult to remember where specific data is stored.
+It's easy to keep this system organized, but it can be challenging to remember where specific data is stored.

 ## Bin

-Basically a bigger version of Bucket that utilizes the original system of Bucket data storage.
+Essentially, Bin is a larger version of Bucket that utilizes the original system of Bucket data storage.

-Instead of just having files, each bucket is another folder, which means you can create as many files in one bucket as you want.
+Instead of just having files, each bucket is another folder, allowing you to create as many files in one bucket as you want.

-This can lead to some confusion and difficulty finding data (working on a system to export all data in the near future).
+This can lead to some confusion and difficulty in finding data (we are working on a system to export all data in the near future).

 ## Container

-Whoever uses this either has a small project or hates themselves.
+Container is not a larger version of Bin but rather a mass storage consisting of **one** single JSON file storing **all** of the data.

-Container is not a bigger version of Bin but rather a mass storage consisting of **one** single JSON file storing **all** of the data.
+This system is typically used for smaller projects.

-## As you might have already seen in the repository, there are six Python files in total:
+## As you might have noticed in the repository, there are six Python files in total:

 - bucketWIN.py
 - binWIN.py